rayfrankenstein/AITOW/README.md

 All of these things could be 'fixed' if scrum trainers/advocates recognized these problems but they don't.
 To them, scrum is a hammer, everything is a nail, and all problems with scrum are due to improper use of said hammer.”—pydry, [https://www.google.com/amp/s/amp.reddit.com/r/cscareerquestions/comments/7r146e/do_you_hate_scrum/#ampf=undefined](https://www.google.com/amp/s/amp.reddit.com/r/cscareerquestions/comments/7r146e/do_you_hate_scrum/#ampf=undefined)

 ---
+"I think that it takes freedoms and responsibilities away from developers, chops work into chunks that are too small, forces constant arbitrary deadlines and a lack of a relaxed pace (they are not called 'sprints' for nothing), and incentivizes under-estimation to 'fit things in', resulting in overloading or overruns.
+It also treats developers as fungible which is very much not the case if specialist skills are not evenly distributed.
+The constant "scrum meetings" serve as an unwelcome goad and very rarely convey information that anyone except micromanagers care about.

+Learning is an important part of being a programmer.
+Experimenting, reading the manual, trying it out, these are all things that get managed out, when you have to beg for 'spike' time to do them, and somebody else doesn't see the importance."--JulianMorrison, [https://news.ycombinator.com/item?id=26345235&p=3](https://news.ycombinator.com/item?id=26345235&p=3)

+---

 "When I worked at a company that was big on Scrum I estimated that I was only getting about 10% to 50% as much work done in a typical 2 week period as I got done in previous positions using common sense methods do to all the inefficiencies of Scrum."--oscarboom, [https://www.reddit.com/r/programming/comments/afthlr/manifesto_for_halfarsed_agile_software_development/](https://www.reddit.com/r/programming/comments/afthlr/manifesto_for_halfarsed_agile_software_development/)